salomonelli/best-resume-ever/README.md

 TODO

-## Build With

-- LESS
-- Mustache
-- Babel
-- electroshot
-- Node.js, JavaScript.

-TODO add readme to html!

 ## Contribute

-Feel free to create your own templates!
-TODO add contribute.md on how to contribute
+Feel free to create your own templates.
+Please read this documentation carefully.
+After adding your template please add a preview as in `/public/preview` and add it to the README.
+Compile index.html for github Pages with `npm run readme`.
+If needed adjust github Pages styling in `/less/githubPages.less`.

 --------------------------------------------------------------------------------